ivelischpfuli/stream-manual/README.md

 *Type: Chat message*\
 There are quite a few chat commands that anyone can use which cause various effects.\
 \
 !taunt - Causes me to taunt, which displays a random alpaca for a brief moment.
-There is essentially no cooldown on this, so it can be used over and over.\
+There is no cost or cooldown, so it can be used over and over.\
 \
 ![taunt gif](media/taunt.gif)
 \